July 12–15, 2018

 A Systematic Approach to Voice Teaching

-Led by Kevin Wilson, professor of voice and director of vocal pedagogy studies, this workshop discusses the major body systems in singing; posture, respiratory, phonatory, resonatory, and articulatory in a step-by-step, clear and methodical approach to teaching voice.
+Led by Kevin Wilson, associate professor of voice and director of vocal pedagogy studies, this workshop discusses the major body systems in singing; posture, respiratory, phonatory, resonatory, and articulatory in a step-by-step, clear and methodical approach to teaching voice.
 Discussion will focus on discovering and differentiating between symptom and cause in technical voice teaching.

 Breathing: Breaking It Down to the Basics